Call for Papers

 Important Dates

-🔬 Technology & Innovation Law
+🔬 Technology, Security & Innovation Law

-- ✓ Artificial Intelligence and Laws
+- ✓ Artificial Intelligence Governance and Algorithmic Accountability

-- ✓ Digital Forensics
+- ✓ Digital Data Governance and Privacy Protection

 ⚖️ Digital Governance & Society

-- ✓ Digital Financial Technology Regulation
+- ✓ Virtual Assets and Prevention of Digital Financial Crimes

-- ✓ Digital Assets and Financial Anti-Corruption
+- ✓ Digital Forensics and Technology-Driven Judicial Systems

-- ✓ Global Health Security Challenges
+- ✓ Digital Health and Global Public Health Governance

 1️⃣ Abstract Review Stage